Free monkeypox vaccine clinics being held in Virginia Beach

 VIRGINIA BEACH, Va.
-(WAVY) — The Virginia Beach Health Department is hosting several free upcoming monkeypox vaccination clinics.
+(WAVY) — The Virginia Beach Health Department is hosting more free upcoming monkeypox vaccination clinics.

 They’ll be held at these locations: